gost/workshops/3_mqtt.md

 Step 3: In tab page 'Publish', publish to topic 'GOST/Datastreams(1)/Observations'

-With the following obervation in the body: {"result" : 38}
+With the following observation in the body: {"result" : 38}

 Hit button 'Publish'